top of page

 1. Natural or Rustic Salt Lamp

-Selecting large, solid blocks of salt with good color and minimal cracks.
+• Selecting large, solid blocks of salt with good color and minimal cracks.

-Flattening the base to ensure stability.
+• Flattening the base for stability.

 2. Pyramid Salt Lamp